Security Incident Reports: DDoS and TYPO3

 Executive Summary (max.
 200 words):

-The narrative follows the Situation → Complication → Resolution schema:
+The narrative follows the Situation → Complication → Resolution pattern:

 "On 23 October 2026, our monitoring systems registered a massive surge in traffic to the primary web servers.
 Analysis confirmed a targeted DDoS attack, which briefly led to performance degradation.
 In parallel, attempted attacks exploiting a vulnerability in the TYPO3 backend were detected.
 By rerouting the traffic to a specialised filtering provider and immediately deploying security updates, normal operations were restored within 45 minutes.
 No personal data was stolen."